The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Introduction

+This internal, structural shock to the academic system was immediately exacerbated by a profound external crisis: the outbreak of the Iran-Iraq War (1980–1988).
+The war diverted all national resources and focus toward military defense and national survival.
+This paper aims to provide the first quantitative analysis of this combination of shocks—university closures, the loss of half the nation's professoriate, total war, and international isolation—which historical analysis suggests triggered a sharp decline in scientific productivity.
+We will empirically investigate the period from 1980 through the late 1990s, *termed here the "lost decade"*, to *test the hypothesis* that it constituted a period of deep stagnation and disconnection from the global scientific community.

-The first can be described as a model of **prolonged stagnation followed by slow, policy-driven reconstruction**.
-The collapse of the Soviet Union provides a powerful example; its formidable scientific enterprise endured a fifteen-year period of steady stagnation due to economic collapse and loss of institutional capacity.
-A recovery phase did not begin until 2006, initiated by new state policies that tied funding to research assessments \parencite{gokhberg2002russian, }.
-The second archetype is one of a **near-total reset followed by explosive, state-led exponential growth**.
+Iran's subsequent journey—an initial collapse, a long stagnation, and then a rapid but incomplete recovery from the late 1990s onward\autocite{Stone2005},\autocite{hamdhaidari2008higher}\autocite{mozafari2016iran}\autocite{golkar2017politics}—does not fit neatly into the established models of scientific system recovery.
+Historical analysis reveals at least two distinct archetypes of recovery from systemic political shocks.
+The first can be described as a model of prolonged stagnation followed by slow, policy-driven reconstruction.
+The collapse of the Soviet Union provides a significant example; its formidable scientific enterprise endured a fifteen-year period of steady stagnation due to economic collapse and loss of institutional capacity.
+A recovery phase did not begin until 2006, initiated by new state policies that tied funding to research assessments \autocite{Yegorov2009}.
+The second archetype is one of a near-total reset followed by rapid, state-led exponential growth.
 China's trajectory after its Cultural Revolution (1966-1976) exemplifies this path.
 During this period, scientific work effectively came to a halt, with its output in top international journals dropping to nearly zero by 1973.
-Yet, immediately following the end of the revolution in 1976, its scientific output began a period of sustained, exponential growth, rebuilding from a near-zero baseline \parencite{zeng2018effects, }.
+Yet, immediately following the end of the revolution in 1976, its scientific output began a period of sustained, exponential growth, rebuilding from a near-zero baseline \autocite{Deng1997}.
+Iran's story, with its unique combination of a post-Soviet-style stagnation followed by a rapid, quantitative-focused resurgence, represents a distinct, hybrid pathway.

-This paper examines a third, defining event—the 1979 Iranian Revolution—and argues that its aftermath reveals a distinct, hybrid pathway.
-Prior to 1979, Iran was on a path of rapid scientific modernization, establishing universities and research centers as part of a national development strategy \parencite{rezaei2012scientometrics}.
-Bibliometric data from this era confirms a nascent system experiencing exponential growth.
-Most strikingly, Iran had surpassed the scientific output of nations like South Korea and Taiwan, countries that would later become exemplars of knowledge-based economies through targeted, long-term science and technology policies \parencite{kim1997innovation}.